 - Arrange for OEBC or NBEO transcript to be sent to the College.

-- The College accepts successful completion of NBEO (I, II, III) as equivalent to the OEBC.
+- The College accepts successful completion of NBEO (parts I, II, III) as equivalent to OEBC.

 This is an open book exam.
-Please contact the College to request the printed study material.
+Contact the College to request the printed study material.

-Upon successful completion of the Jurisprudence Exam, to become registered with the College, you will be required to pay the applicable registration fee set out in Schedule E of the Bylaws.
-If your application is denied, the reasons and next steps will be outlined in the Registrar’s letter.
+Upon successful completion of the Jurisprudence Exam, to become registered with the College, you will be required to pay the applicable registration fee set out in Schedule E. If your application is denied, the reasons and next steps will be outlined in the Registrar’s letter.

 You must notify the College, as soon as possible, if any information in your Application changes.

-Registration Applications are valid for one year from the date the application is received by the College.
-Should your application not be completed within this time, you will have to re-apply, pay the application fee set out in Schedule E of the Bylaws, and submit all documentation required by the Bylaws current at the time of that application.
+Applications are valid for one (1) year from the date the application is received by the College.
+If your application is not completed within this time, you will have to re-apply, pay the application fee set out in Schedule E, and submit all supporting documentation required by the Bylaws current at the time of the application.